 General reference considerations

-Establishing and maintaining references is a long-term strategy to support your career growth.
+Establish and maintain references as part of your long-term strategy to support your career growth.
 You'll need to consider some short-term and long-term tactics to ensure you have a strong group of people who can highlight your value to potential employers.
 Here are some tactics to consider:

 - Always get permission from the people you want to use as references.